- Date

 Ticketing Information

-Tickets include access to The Broad’s special exhibitions Takashi Murakami: Stepping on the Tail of a Rainbow until This Is Not America’s Flag and the third floor galleries between Wednesday, May 25 until Thursday, June 30, 2022, during operating hours.
+Tickets include access to The Broad’s special exhibitions Takashi Murakami: Stepping on the Tail of a Rainbow and This Is Not America’s Flag and the third floor galleries between Wednesday, May 25 until Thursday, June 30, 2022, during operating hours.
 Access to Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away (2013) is not included and must be booked separately here.
 Please present your Chasing the Eccentrics event ticket at the main entrance of The Broad.

 Speakers